 Domestic and Abroad Programs

-Studying away from Skidmore is a major facet of an ES education at Skidmore.
+Studying away from Skidmore is a major facet of an ESS education at Skidmore.
 Although

-not required, 80% to over 90% of ES majors study abroad or participate in an off-campus
+not required, 80% to 90% of ESS majors study abroad or participate in an off-campus

-ES students on the Social and Cultural Perspectives Track should complete 2 of the 3 required core courses before studying abroad.
-ES students on the Science Track should complete at least 1 of the 2 core courses.
-Only 2 courses taken abroad can count toward the major, but all courses can usually transfer back for general credits.
+Environmental Studies majors should complete two of the three required core courses before studying abroad.
+Environmental Science majors should complete both of their core courses.
+Only two courses taken abroad can count toward the major during any given semester, but all courses can usually transfer back for general credits.
 Courses taken abroad cannot substitute for any core course.

 Each year, Skidmore sponsors a number of faculty-led travel seminars to locations around the world.
-Travel seminars that complement the ES curriculum allow students to learn about environmental issues in another part of the world.
+Travel seminars that complement the ESS curriculum allow students to learn about environmental issues in another part of the world.
 Travel seminar courses meet weekly over the course of a semester, plus involve a trip where students accompany one or two faculty members as they explore a focused topic that uses the destination as a classroom.
-During Spring 2016, students have the opportunity to take Tropical Field Ecology, and travel to the Monteverde Research Station in Costa Rica.
-For more information, view the brochure.